22940dev/test-tailwind-application/README.md

 The consistency of some design elements could be improved, specifically between the timeline and the rest of the components.
 The timeline looks great in isolation but the cards don't fit with the design of the rest of the site.

+### Content

+As you'll see, all data is stored either directly in JSX, or as an object (when looping).

 ## Setup

 This is a Gatsby site because ... well I like Gatsby!
 As such, the normal way of setting up a Gatsby site carries over.